lemiorhan/grand-unified-divisibility-rule/README.md

 # The Algorithm

-The algorithm of executing the visibility rules is very straightforward.
+The algorithm of executing the divisibility rules is very straightforward.
 To make it clearer, let's go over a
 sample: `315 / 45`

 **1. Find prime factors of the divisor**